ToucanToco/toucan-connectors/doc/connectors/google_sheets_2.md

 * `type`: `"GoogleSheets2"`
 * `name`: str, required
-* `auth_flow`: str
+* `_auth_flow`: str
 * `auth_flow_id`: str
-* `baseroute`: str
+* `_baseroute`: str
-* `secrets`: dict
+* `hidden_properties`: GoogleSheets2HiddenProperties

-The `auth_flow` property marks this as being a connector that uses the connector_oauth_manager for the oauth dance.
+The `_auth_flow` property marks this as being a connector that uses the connector_oauth_manager for the oauth dance.
+It is hidden from being rendered in the front but appears in the front as a flag for initiating the oauth dance.
+It is a static *flag*.

-The `baseroute` is fixed and is 'https://sheets.googleapis.com/v4/spreadsheets/'.
+The `_baseroute` is fixed and is 'https://sheets.googleapis.com/v4/spreadsheets/'.
+It too is hidden from being rendered in the front.
+It is a static *non-flag*

-The `secrets` dictionary contains the `access_token` and a `refresh_token` (if there is one).
-Though `secrets` is optional during the initial creation of the connector, it is necessary for when the user wants to make requests to the connector.
+The `hidden_properties` propertie contains the `access_token` and a `refresh_token` (if there is one) in a class called `GoogleSheets2HiddenProperties`.
+Though `hidden_properties` is optional during the initial creation of the connector, it is necessary for when the user wants to make requests to the connector.
 If there is no `access_token`, an Exception is thrown.
+This is a dynamic *non-flag* property.

 The `auth_flow_id` property is like an identifier that is used to identify the secrets associated with the connector.